Show of hands: Who here had a role in his high school production of “Our Town”? Thought so.

 There must have been some friendship there, as is evidenced by the warm inscription Wilder left in a first edition of Wilder’s first novel, The Cabala.

-(The novel is Innocents Abroad mashed up with a European version of Through the Looking Glass.
+(The novel is semi-autobiographical, which makes me worry a bit about what Wilder was up to at the American Academy in Rome in the early 1920s.
+To my mind, it is Innocents Abroad mashed up with a European version of Through the Looking Glass.
 It's not surprising the Pulitzer folks waited for his next book to consider a prize.
 In other words, it's a little weird.
 And not in a good way.)

 Back to this little volume.
-While I'm no Sherlock Holmes, it looks like the inscription was done with a fine tipped fountain pen The inscription reads:
+While I'm no Sherlock Holmes, it looks like the inscription was done with a fine tipped fountain pen.